 Pupil Size and Reactivity

-Examination of pupil is very important for diagnosis of some very serious conditions.
+Examination of the pupil is very important for the diagnosis of some very serious conditions.
 Optic nerve inflammation and edema can be a manifestation of high blood pressure, high intracranial pressure or multiple sclerosis etc. In some serious eye conditions such as acute glaucoma or uveitis, the pupil does not react to the light.
 If we find any abnormality in this examination, all these major diseases are checked.